Researching Groundwater Protection Determinations and Data

 Micro-Filmed Groundwater Protection Determinations

-To obtain hardcopies of groundwater determinations, contact the RRC's Central Records in Austin.
+To obtain hard-copies of groundwater determinations, contact the RRC's Central Records in Austin.
+Instructions for requesting hard-copies can be found on the RRC Oil and Gas Well Records web page.

-You can research RRC oil and gas records that may include groundwater data using the following Oil and Gas Imaged Records in Neubus.
+You can research RRC oil and gas records that may include groundwater data stored in Neubus using the Oil and Gas Imaged Records Menu.

 Geophysical Well Logs